NORTHEASTERN SKATES TO 3-3 TIE WITH PRINCETON AT MARIUCCI CLASSIC

-Sophomore forward Braden Pimm scored two goals for the Huskies
+Sophomore forward Braden Pimm nets two goals for Huskies

 The Northeastern men's hockey team will play in the championship game of the Mariucci Classic on New Year's Eve after the Huskies tied Princeton in the tournament's first semifinal bout, 3-3, but eventually skated to the finals after Justin Daniels ended the shootout in the eighth round.

 Northeastern's six-game winning streak was halted but the unbeaten spell stretches to seven after the Huskies surrendered three one-goal leads on Friday night at Mariucci Arena.
 Princeton's power play unit registered three power play goals to tie the contest up on three separate occasions.

 Sophomore Braden Pimm accounted for his second-career two-goal outing while junior Vinny Saponari tallied his second goal as a Husky and first since Oct.
 9 (at Maine).